<-References Go to ToC Processes ->

 (Informative)

-- Perform Process Actions – either on their initiative, or driven by the actions of humans or machines in the Universe – that combine:
+- Perform Process Actions – either on their initiative, or driven by the actions of humans or machines in the Universe that is expressed by: ProcessID – Action – set of Complements (Nil/At/From/To/With) – Item or ProcessID) At Time where:

 - MM: to indicate Actions performed inside the M-Instance, e.g., MM-Animate using a stream or a command to animate a 3D Model Object with a Spatial Attitude (defined as Position, Orientation, and their velocities and accelerations).

-- UM: to indicate Actions in the Universe originated influencing the M-Instance, e.g., UM-Capture
+- UM: to indicate Actions originated in the Universe and influencing the M-Instance, e.g., UM-Capture to acquire Data by capturing a scene or an object at a U-Location using a Qualifier.

-- Process(es) with which the Action is performed.
+- Process on which the Action is performed.

-- Time during which the Process Action is requested to be and the time it will be performed.
+- Time the Process Action is performed.

 - May be characterised as: